Sreekanth-SP/MailIntegrationTest/README.md

 1. Configure the Mail Server: Specify the mail server details (host, port, credentials, etc.) in your application configuration file.
 1. Set up the Mail Sender: Create an instance of the `MIMailHandler` interface, which represents the mail sender.
 Configure it with the required properties.
 1. Compose and Send Emails: Use the `MIMailHandler` instance to create
+---

+## Conclusion

+This README file provides a brief overview and guide for using the Spring Framework to implement Dependency Injection (DI) and Inversion of Control (IOC) concepts, as well as integrating mail functionality into your Spring application.
+Overall, the Spring Framework, along with DI, IOC, and mail integration capabilities, empowers developers to build robust and scalable applications with ease.

+---